x95castle1/convention-server-accelerator/README.md

 ### make applyp

-This will add the package repository and package for multi-purpose-convention-server.
+This will add the package repository and package for ARTIFACT_ID_PLACEHOLDER.
 This is useful when needing to install convention server via a package.

 ```shell
 make applyp